zachaysan/r/README.markdown

 Menu/detail.cpp - the block-selected menu, with options to recycle etc.
 Menu/settings.cpp - the game wide settings menu

-Input/mouse.cpp - converts mouse events to game events.
-Pubsub to blocks/camera based on
-		  local coordinate system.
-Input/keyboard.cpp - converts keyboard events to game events.
-Pubsub based on both
-		     global and current active state (if item is currently active it takes the input first).

 Sound/fx.cpp - handles the sound effects.
 Sound/music.cpp - handles the music.

+Grid/grid.cpp - handles the game grid: what square you are currently hovering over, etc.

 OTHER NEEDED THINGS

-Some place to put the music/sound/images.
+Some place to put the music/sound.

 Some place to put the saved game data.